India's passenger vehicle exports jump 26 pc in Apr-Jun | Business

 Export of vans declined to 316 units in April-June as compared with 588 units in the same period of the last fiscal.

+Indian manufactured vehicles meet the consumer requirement of these regions as the brands are global, have good build quality and are cost competitive, he added.

+''Effect of trade agreement with Chile couple of years ago, has also recently helped in improving the competitiveness of India manufactured passenger vehicles,'' Menon noted.

-Domestic car leader Maruti Suzuki India (MSI) led the exports during the period, followed by Hyundai Motor India and Kia India at the second and third positions, respectively.
+Domestic car leader Maruti Suzuki India (MSI) led the exports during the first quarter, followed by Hyundai Motor India and Kia India at the second and third positions, respectively.

 MSI exported 68,987 PVs in the period under review, up 53 per cent from 45,056 units in the same period of the previous fiscal year.